Brewed by a patriot…

 Elliott Management v.
 Argentina (Round 2) | ZeroHedge

-Just before the $100B Argentinian bankruptcy in 2001, Elliot Management loaded up on the sovereign’s distressed debt.
-A number of bondholders were coerced to opt-into an exchange for new bonds worth 25-29 cents, but Elliot spearheaded a minotiry class to holdout and receive par.
+Just before the $100B Argentinian bankruptcy in 2001, PM Paul Singer loaded up on the sovereign’s distressed debt.
+A number of bondholders were coerced to opt-into an exchange for new bonds worth 25-29 cents, but Elliott spearheaded a minority class to holdout and receive par.

 [Interesting, because I always thought regulators would peacefully enforce such judicial rulings by sanctioning indictees and cutting them off from banking/trade a la Iran.]